Mike Brown (basketball, born 1970): Early life and career

 Brown was born on March 5, 1970, in Columbus, Ohio, to a father who served in the US Air Force.
-He moved with his family to military bases where his father was stationed and spent time in the United States, Japan and Germany during his childhood.
-Brown graduated in 1988 from Würzburg American High School in Würzburg, Germany, where he excelled in basketball and football.
+He moved with his family to military bases, where his father was stationed and spent time in the United States, Japan, and Germany during his childhood.
+Brown graduated in 1988 from Würzburg American High School in Würzburg, Germany.

-After studying and playing basketball for two years at Mesa Community College, Brown attended the University of San Diego, where he played two seasons of college basketball for the San Diego Toreros and graduated in 1992 with a Bachelor of Business Administration degree.
+After studying and playing basketball for two years at Mesa Community College in Mesa, Arizona, Brown attended the University of San Diego (USD), where he played two seasons of college basketball for the San Diego Toreros.
+As a 6 ft 3 in guard, he had career averages of 8.2 points, 3.3 rebounds and 1.9 assists in 57 games under coach Hank Egan.
+He graduated in 1992 with a Bachelor of Business Administration degree.

+Brown's first basketball job was as a video coordinator for the Denver Nuggets.
+He met his wife, Carolyn, a native of Colorado, at a bar in Denver.

 Coaching career

 Washington Wizards (1997–1999)

-In 1997, Brown moved to Washington for two seasons, working as an assistant coach under Bernie Bickerstaff.
+In 1997, Brown moved to Washington for two seasons, working as an assistant coach under fellow USD alumnus Bernie Bickerstaff.

 San Antonio Spurs (2000–2003)

-In 2000, Brown was hired by Gregg Popovich as an assistant coach with the San Antonio Spurs.
-He also was the head coach for the Spurs' summer league teams in Boston and Salt Lake City.
+In 2000, Brown was hired by Gregg Popovich as an assistant coach with the San Antonio Spurs, whose staff included his former college coach, Egan.
+Brown was also the head coach for the Spurs' summer league teams in Boston and Salt Lake City.
 The Spurs won an NBA championship in 2003 while Brown was on their coaching staff.